Is there any good researched cold shower evidence for health? And are cold baths any good for you?

 AND … in a warm bath you can easily persuade children or partners to join you!

-(But ... wet warmth encourages fungi, bugs and other undesirables to occupy the shower/bath surrounds too.
+(But … wet warmth encourages fungi, bugs and other undesirables to occupy the shower/bath surrounds too and, probably, your belly button: maybe don’t look too closely at it!
 Hot water causes condensation, peels wall-paper; promotes damp.
 So there!)

 OK.
-That's enough Western Science and anecdotes.
-Click Cold Showers for what Chinese medicine theory says about it.
+That’s enough Western Science and anecdotes.
+Click for what I think Chinese medicine theory says for how to take Cold Showers.

 Finally, too much Heat, just like too much Cold, can kill!
 See Heat Exhaustion and Heatwave.